Fraud Blocker

 A dental assistant works under the supervision of the dentist to lend a hand when needed and keep the office running in tip-top shape.
 This job requires someone who is highly organized and great at following directions.

 The position is different from a dental hygienist, in that you won’t be working one-on-one with people while you clean their teeth.
-Instead, you will be the dentist’s right-hand man or woman.
+Instead, you will be the dentist’s right-hand person, handling administrative tasks, sterilizing equipment, preparing treatment rooms, and providing patient support.
+Many dental assistant programs can be completed in less than a year, making this a fast and accessible path to stable employment.

 Mental Health Counselor